FlobotDotDev/python-diceware/README.md

 Simple Python script that gives you a secure password.

-For a more thorough explanation, please see https://theworld.com/~reinhold/diceware.html
+For a more thorough explanation, check out my [blog](https://jamesflores.dev/posts/diceware/).

-OR

-Check out my blog https://jamesflores.dev/posts/diceware/

 ## How the script works...